 Fletcher Christian was famous for the leading the mutiny on HMS Bounty.

 1764, Moorland Close, Near Cockermouth, Cumbria, England.
 (Now owned by Queen’s College, Oxford).

 Fletcher Christian was christened in Brigham Church.
 His mother Ann was widowed when he was four and bankrupted when he was sixteen.
 His father’s family were the well off Christians of Milntown on the Isle of Man and Ewanrigg Mansion near Maryport, Cumbria.

 Eller Cottage.
 Cockermouth Free Grammar School at the same time as Wordsworth who was six years his junior.
 St. Bees School, near Whitehaven, Cumbria.

-1782: Joined the Royal Navy at the age of eighteen.
+1782: Christian joins the Royal Navy at the age of eighteen.

-1787: Fletcher Christian selected by William Bligh to be a midshipman on the ship the “H.M.S.
+1787: He is selected by William Bligh to be a midshipman on the ship the “H.M.S.
 Britannia” sailing to the West Indies.

-1789: Selected by Bligh as first Mate on “H.M.S.
+1789: He is selected by Bligh as first Mate on “H.M.S.
 Bounty” on a voyage to Tahiti to collect bread fruit plants for the West Indies.
 April.
-Became leader of the mutiny on against Captain William Bligh whom they decaled a cruel tyrant.
+He became the leader of the mutiny against Captain William Bligh whom they declared a cruel tyrant.
 After the mutiny he and eight other mutineers including John Adams took refuge on Pitcairn Island and there founded a colony with some Tahitian men and women.